hainlthit/my-component-library/README.md

-Design System set up with styled components
+Design System set up in React with styled components